Skip to Content

 Method

-4. Serve the chicken in a bowl over the rice along with the cucumber, avocado, and nori triangles, drizzled with sriracha mayo and sprinkled with sesame seeds.
+4. To serve, divide the rice into bowls, topped with the chicken, cucumber, avocado, and nori triangles.
+Drizzle with the sriracha mayo and sprinkle with sesame seeds, if using.

 Nutrition Info